spacemeat/pyke/README.md

 As mentioned, dependencies among phases are set in the makefile.
 There are several things to know about dependency relationships:
 * Mostly what dependencies do is generate the files other dependent phases need.
 * They cannot be cyclical.
 The dependency graph must not contain loops, though diamond relationships are fine.
+(Phases referenced from more than one dependent are cloned, so there is technically never a diamond graph once actions start.)
 * Option overrides and actions that are specified to multiple phases in a dependency tree happen in reverse depth-first order.
 The deepest dependency phases act first; this way, dependencies that build objects will happen before those that depend on them to build libraries, etc. When setting actions and overrides from the command line, the default is to set them to all phases, so whole dependency graphs can be levered at once.

-If your project has multiple steps to build static libraries or shared objects (dynamic libraries), you can make them dependencies of other built binaries that use them.
+If your project has multiple steps to build static libraries or shared objects (dynamic libraries) which are then used by other binaries in the build, you can make them dependencies of the built binary phases that use them.
 The appropriate directories and file references will automatically be resolved.
 Further, depnding on the properties of the project, appropriate dynamic lookup options will be inserted as well (like `-rpath` options for POSIX systems).

 ## Actions

 Pyke is not just good for building.
 There are other standard actions it can perform, with more forthcoming.
 Actually, it's more correct to say that `Phase` objects perform actions.
-Any string passed as an action on the command line will be called on the starter phase (after its dependencies, etc).
+Any string passed as an action on the command line will be applied as an action to the appropriate phases which implement the action.
 If no phase supports the action, it is quietly ignored.

 There is a default action (`report_actions`) which displays the available actions in each phase of a project.
-This default can be overridden in a config file, either in a project or under $HOME (see below).
+This default can be overridden in a config file, either in a project or under $HOME (see [configuring pyke](#configuring-pyke)), to make the default action something different.

 ### Built-in actions